Djokovic crushes Pouille in Tokyo

-Novak Djokovic dominated Lucas Pouille in a one-sided quarter-final at the Japan Open Tennis Championships on Friday.

-The world number one crushed Pouille 6-1 6-2 in just 50 minutes in a superb display at the ATP 500 tournament in Tokyo.
+The world No.1 crushed Pouille 6-1 6-2 in just 50 minutes in a superb display at the ATP 500 tournament in Tokyo.

 The 16-time grand slam champion won eight of the first nine points, breaking when Pouille netted a volley in the second game.